nikolaussucher/biology-text/docs/development 4.md

 # Development And Aging

+Developmental biology is the study of the process by which animals and plants grow and develop.

+Ageing or aging is the process of becoming older.
+The term refers especially to human beings, many animals, and fungi, whereas for example bacteria, perennial plants and some simple animals are potentially biologically immortal.
+In the broader sense, aging can refer to single cells within an organism which have ceased dividing (cellular senescence) or to the population of a species (population ageing).

+## Animal Development

 The main processes involved in the embryonic development of animals are: tissue patterning (via regional specification and patterned cell differentiation); tissue growth; and tissue morphogenesis.

 * Regional specification refers to the processes that create spatial pattern in a ball or sheet of initially similar cells.
 This generally involves the action of cytoplasmic determinants, located within parts of the fertilized egg, and of inductive signals emitted from signaling centers in the embryo.
 The early stages of regional specification do not generate functional differentiated cells, but cell populations committed to develop to a specific region or part of the organism.
 These are defined by the expression of specific combinations of transcription factors.